 Psychiatric hospital probably won't happen

-Universal Health Services has applied to build a psychiatric hospital at the corner of Boones Ferry and Day Roads.
-So instead of the Oregon Health Authority welcoming the plan, they continue to put up roadblocks.
-One of its demands is that only 60 beds be built instead of 100, making the whole project financially infeasible.
-Universal Health offered to build only 60 beds for two years but to increase to 100 after that.
-That offer I suspect will be turned down.
+Universal Health has applied to build a psychiatric hospital at the corner of Boones Ferry and Day Roads.
+So instead of the Oregon Health Authority welcoming the plan, they continue to put up road blocks.
+One of their demands is that only 60 beds be built instead of 100, making the whole project financially infeasible.
+Universal Health offered to build only 60 beds for two years, but to increase to 100 after that.
+It was turned down.

 So instead of having a facility to help some people, the state would rather not help any.
-Thus, Oregon will remain 49th of 50 states for mental healthcare.
-Just another bad decision made for Oregon by a useless state government.
+Thus, Oregon will remain 49th of 50 states for mental health care.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.